-In Italy occupies 28,042 hectares, especially in the northern half.
+In Italy it occupies 28,042 hectares, especially in the northern half.
 Other countries are Algeria (1,510 ha), Bulgaria (10,573 ha), Germany (469 ha), England (2 ha), Greece (1,248 ha), Croatia (780 ha), Moldova (8,123 ha), Montenegro.
-Austria (649 ha), Portugal (772 ha), Romania (10,988 ha), Russia (1,588 ha), Switzerland (1,028 ha), Slovenia (996 ha), Spain especially Aragon, Catalonia, Navarra and La Mancha (15,540 ha), Czech Republic (90 ha), Turkey (355 ha), Ukraine (2,820 ha), Hungary (1.907 ha) and Cyprus (63 ha).
+Austria (649 ha), Portugal (772 ha), Romania (10,988 ha), Russia (1,588 ha), Switzerland (1,028 ha), Slovenia (996 ha), Spain especially Aragon, Catalonia, Navarre and La Mancha (15,540 ha), Czech Republic (90 ha), Turkey (355 ha), Ukraine (2,820 ha), Hungary (1,907 ha) and Cyprus (63 ha).

 There are stocks in overseas Argentina (6,282 ha), Australia (10,028 ha), Bolivia (30 ha), Brazil (766 ha), Chile (10,041 ha), China (3,560 ha), India.
 Israel.
-Japan (817 ha), Canada (999 ha), Mexico (391 ha), New Zealand (1,369 ha), Peru (2 ha), South Africa (6,497 ha) and Uruguay (875 ha), as well as in the US States California (18,924 ha), new York.
+Japan (817 ha), Canada (999 ha), Mexico (391 ha), New Zealand (1,369 ha), Peru (2 ha), South Africa (6,497 ha) and Uruguay (875 ha), as well as in the United States California (18,924 ha), new York.
 Oregon.
 Texas.
 Virginia and Washington (3,334 ha).
-Merlot has nearly doubled the stock of 154,752 hectares in 1990 to 267,169 hectares in 2010 over the past 20 years.
-This is the variety in the worldwide Varieties ranking behind the Cabernet Sauvignon and before the Airén on rank 2.
+In 20 years, Merlot has almost doubled its stock from 154,752 hectares in 1990 to 267,169 hectares in 2010.
+So the variety is in the world Varieties ranking behind the Cabernet Sauvignon and before the Airén in 2nd place.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)